Muon collider probes of Majorana neutrino dipole moments and masses: Introduction

 \section{Introduction}

 Neutrino dipole moments (NDMs) are a window into new physics beyond the Standard Model (BSM) \cite{Giunti:2014ixa}.
 Assuming that the neutrino mass eigenstates are Majorana fermions, only transition dipole moments (TDMs), connecting different flavours, are non-vanishing, and they violate lepton number by two units.
 In the flavour basis, we can denote them by $\lambda_{\alpha\beta}$ with $\alpha,\beta=e,\mu,\tau$, and $\alpha\ne\beta$ since the matrix $\lambda$ is antisymmetric.
 Majorana masses induce a one-loop contribution to TDMs, which is suppressed not only by the smallness of neutrino masses, but also by a Glashow-Iliopoulos-Maiani (GIM) mechanism.
-However, the magnitude of the TDMs can significantly increase in new physical models \cite{Voloshin:1987qy, Barr:1990um, Babu:1990hu}.
+However, the magnitude of the TDMs can significantly increase in new physics models \cite{Voloshin:1987qy, Barr:1990um, Babu:1990hu}.
 In particular, compelling BSM scenarios predict a $\nu_\mu$-$\nu_e$ TDM of the order of $\lambda_{e\mu} \sim 10^{-12}\mu_B$, where $\mu_B\equiv e/(2m_e)$ denotes the Bohr magneton (see for example \cite{Lindner:2017uvt, Zhang:2024ijy} and reference therein).
-Such large Majorana-neutrino TDMs can be also natural \cite{Bell:2006wi, Davidson:2005cs}, in the light of effective-field-theory arguments.
+Such large Majorana-neutrino TDMs can be also natural \cite{Bell:2006wi, Davidson:2005cs}, in the light of effective-field-theory (EFT) arguments.
 In this range, TDMs could be accessible experimentally, as detailed below.
 The observation of lepton number violation (LNV), in a process induced by neutrino TDMs, would additionally establish the Majorana nature of neutrinos.

-In the case of Dirac neutrino mass eigenstates, diagonal NDMs are possible, and the neutrino-mass contribution to those is not GIM-suppressed, but it is still very small, $\lambda_\nu \sim 10^{-19}\mu_B$ \cite{Fujikawa:1980yx}.
-More in general, Dirac NDMs exceeding about $ 10^{-15}\mu_B$ would not be natural, as they would induce unacceptably large neutrino masses \cite{Bell:2005kz}.
+In the case of Dirac neutrino mass eigenstates, both flavour diagonal and off-diagonal NDMs are possible.
+The neutrino-mass contribution to the diagonal ones is not GIM-suppressed, but it is still very small, $\lambda_\nu \sim 10^{-19}\mu_B$ \cite{Fujikawa:1980yx}.
+Larger Dirac NDMs can be generated by new physics, however values exceeding about $10^{-15}\mu_B$ would not be natural, because they would induce a one-loop contribution to neutrino masses which is unacceptably large \cite{Bell:2005kz}.
+In addition, since Dirac NDMs respect lepton number, they do not induce LNV processes at colliders.
 We will neglect the Dirac case in the following.